fasas1/RellishFood/README.md

-# Rellish Web API

-# Project Overview
-### The Rellish Web API project provides a backend solution for building restaurant management applications.
+### RellishWeb API project provides a backend solution for building restaurant management applications.
 It leverages the .NET framework and follows the principles of a RESTful API to expose endpoints that can be used to interact with restaurant data.

 ### The project includes features such as:
 1. Restaurant CRUD operations: Create, Read, Update, and Delete menu information.